wickedshimmy/metrics-scala/docs/HealthCheckManual.md

 ## About `Checked` and `Instrumented`

 Although all Metrics-scala documentation refers to the `Checked` trait (as created in the text above), you are free to chose the name, or in fact not to use it at all.
-It is also possible to directly extend `CheckedBuilder` and provide an implementation of `healthCheckRegistry` in every class.
+It is also possible to directly extend `CheckedBuilder` and provide an implementation of `registry` in every class.

 There is also opportunity to combine your `Instrumented` and `Checked` in a single trait: